gpiozero/gpiozero/docs/development.rst

-You will likely wish to install one or more pin implementations within the virtual environment (if you don't, GPIO Zero will use the "native" pin implementation which is largely experimental at this stage and not very useful):
+You will likely wish to install one or more pin implementations within the virtual environment (if you don't, GPIO Zero will use the "native" pin implementation which is usable at this stage, but doesn't support facilities like PWM):

 .. code-block:: console